Japanese battleship Yamato: Battle of the Philippine Sea

-In early June, Yamato and Musashi were again requisitioned as troop transports, this time to reinforce the garrison and naval defenses of the island of Biak as part of Operation Kon.
+In early June 1944, Yamato and Musashi were again requisitioned as troop transports, this time to reinforce the garrison and naval defenses of the island of Biak as part of Operation Kon.
 The mission was cancelled when word reached Ozawa's headquarters of American carrier attacks on the Mariana Islands.
 Instead, the Imperial Japanese Navy reorganized, concentrating the majority of its remaining fighting strength in the hope of achieving a decisive success against the Americans.
 By this time though, the entire Japanese navy was inferior in numbers and experience to the U.S. Pacific Fleet.
-From 19 to 23 June 1944, Yamato escorted forces of Ozawa's Mobile Fleet during the Battle of the Philippine Sea, dubbed by American pilots "The Great Marianas Turkey Shoot".
+Between June 19 and June 23, Yamato escorted forces of Ozawa's Mobile Fleet during the Battle of the Philippine Sea, dubbed by American pilots "The Great Marianas Turkey Shoot".
 The Japanese lost three aircraft carriers and 426 aircraft; Yamato's only significant contribution was mistakenly opening fire on returning Japanese aircraft.

-Following the battle, Yamato withdrew with the Mobile Fleet to the Hashirajima staging area near Kure to refuel and rearm.
+Following the battle, Yamato withdrew with the Mobile Fleet to the Hashirajima staging area near Kure to refuel and re-arm.
 With Musashi she left the fleet on 24 June for the short journey to Kure, where she received five more triple 25 mm anti-aircraft mounts.
 The opportunity was taken to put in place "emergency buoyancy keeping procedures".
 These resulted in the removal of almost every flammable item from the battleship, including linoleum, bedding, and mattresses.
 In place of the latter, men slept on planks which could be used to repair damage.
-Flammable paints received a new silicone based overcoat, and additional portable pumps and fire fighting apparatus were installed.
+Flammable paints received a silicone-based overcoat, and additional portable pumps and fire fighting apparatuses were installed.
 Leaving Japan on 8 July, Yamato—accompanied by the battleships Musashi, Kongō, Nagato, and 11 cruisers and destroyers—sailed south.
 Yamato and Musashi headed for the Lingga Islands, arriving on 16–17 July.
 By this stage of the war, Japan's tanker fleet had been much reduced by marauding American submarines, so major fleet units were stationed in the East Indies to be near the source of their fuel supply.
 The battleships remained at the islands for the next three months.